Shians/Nextflow-docs/docs/Directives.md

 ```

 > **Experimental feature:** Behavior may vary between executors.
 Job arrays can significantly reduce scheduler overhead for pipelines with many small tasks.
+>
+> **Gotcha:** Because a job array is submitted as a single job, directives like `cpus`, `memory`, `disk`, `queue`, `machineType`, `resourceLabels`, `resourceLimits`, `time`, `clusterOptions`, and `accelerator` must be uniform across every task in the array — dynamic per-attempt values (e.g. `memory { 4.GB * task.attempt }`) won't vary by task within the same array.

 **See also:** Your cluster documentation for job array limits and best practices.

 ### maxForks

 Use `maxForks` to limit the number of process instances that can run in parallel.
 This is useful for rate-limiting, controlling resource usage, or when accessing shared resources with limited capacity.
+By default, it is equal to the number of available CPU cores minus 1.

 ```groovy
 process database_query {